 The A10 Application Delivery Controllers (ADCs) have dedicated, powerful hardware for managing secured traffic and high-volume traffic peaks that enable the A10 ADC to handle many Connections per Second (CPS).
 It is also possible that new customers in a web hosting environment may suddenly demand SSL certificates with 4096-bit keys.
 The ADC must be highly flexible to meet such demands effectively.

-The new SSL acceleration hardware for the A10 ADCs provide near-parity performance for the upgrade to 2048-bit key lengths, and has the extreme power needed to handle 4096-bit keys at high quality production levels.
+With SSL acceleration hardware, Thunder SSLi has near parity performance for the upgrade to 2048-bit key sizes, and has the extreme power needed to handle 4096-bit keys at high performance production levels.

 For environments where higher encryption standards are required, the A10 ADCs prove to be the right solution.
 Even when upgrading to 4096-bit keys, the SSL hardware acceleration cards provide unprecedented performance, making 4096-bit keys viable and cost effective for production use.